spenser-brinkman/treelogger/README.md

 - Include a weather attribute for surveys
 - Allow users to upload photograps of each tree
 - Latin names of species
+- Forgot your password?
+Click to reset (unsecure without email verification)
+- Require old password when creating new password

+### Bugs
+- When new tree is created there should be a button to create a new survey
+- Tree inspection show page should have an edit button -> edit form